vitor-paholsky/Spring-React/README.md

-This is an website to check the sales made by vendors. made with Spring boot and React.
+This is an website to check the sales made by vendors made with Spring boot and React.
 The main tools used were:
 Spring boot;
 React;
 PostgresQL;